Compliance with the FIDI Anti-Trust Charter (ATC) is a mandatory requirement for all FIDI Affiliates.

 By agreeing and committing to this Charter, each FIDI Affiliate undertakes to:

-- Never make direct or indirect (via third parties including agents, suppliers or customers) contact with an actual or potential competitor or other third party, the object of which is to engage in cartel behaviour.
+Never make direct or indirect (via third parties including agents, suppliers or customers) contact with an actual or potential competitor or other third parties, the object of which is to engage in cartel behaviour.

 - Fixing prices